 Lewes District Council

-Our Communities & Enterprise department comprises a range of services including management of our property assets, regeneration, economic development, tourism and cultural services.
+Our Property, Regeneration & Enterprise department comprises a range of services including management of our property assets, regeneration, economic development and tourism services.

 This is our plan for delivering regeneration and economic development over the next four years.
-It sets out the detailed plan for 2011-2012 and the broad direction until 2015.
+It sets out the detailed plan for Building a Brighter Future, A Regeneration Strategy for Lewes District Council 2012-2015 and the broad direction until 2015.
 This is a new area of focus for the Council and is an area of work which I believe comes at a vital time for the economic prosperity of the District, its businesses and residents.

 Lewes District is an area of contrasts – with the rural countryside of the South Downs National Park sitting alongside more urban coastal areas.
 However, irrespective of the location, our District is a place of outstanding beauty.
 It is extremely well connected to key destinations such as London, Gatwick Airport and, along the coast to Brighton and Hove, Hastings and Eastbourne.
 The District also offers a convenient gateway to mainland Europe for leisure and business via the Port of Newhaven.